 - Follow local, state, and national speed laws.

-- Refer to your RV Rental Agreement Terms and Conditions if you are considering driving secondary roads, as many roads are prohibited.
+- Refer to your RV Rental Agreement Terms and Conditions if you are considering driving secondary roads.

 And Finally, Have Fun!

-Renting an RV should be fun, but we do need to take some precautions and use a little common sense to keep ourselves and our families safe.
+Renting an RV should be fun, but we do need to take some precautions, use a little common sense, and keep RV safety in mind to keep ourselves and our families safe.